-Halloween is essentially a Western holiday and has a long history, originally celebrated by the Celts to commemorate the dead.
-Halloween as we know it in the United States is a holiday for fun and parties, getting dressed up in costumes, trick-or-treating and decorating pumpkins.
-Is this something they do in China?
+Halloween, as we know it in the United States, involves getting dressed up in costumes, trick-or-treating and decorating pumpkins—but is this something they do in China?

-If you happen to be in big cities with large expatriate communities such as Beijing, Shanghai or Guangzhou, you might see pumpkins or squash decorating shop-fronts and grocery stores selling Western products.
-If you live in one of these cities, you might stock some candy but you won't find hoards of Chinese children knocking on doors for treats.
-Only if you live in a compound with many expat kids or kids who go to expat schools, will you have trick-or-treaters.
+If you happen to be in a big city with large expatriate communities such as Beijing, Shanghai, or Guangzhou, you might see pumpkins or squash decorating shopfronts and grocery stores selling western products.
+If you live in one of these cities, you might buy some candy, but you won't find hoards of Chinese children knocking on doors for treats.
+Unless you live in a compound with many expat kids or kids who go to international schools, you probably won't have any trick-or-treaters.

 How Adults Celebrate Halloween in China

-Halloween is a great gimmick and lots of bars, pubs and restaurants will use Halloween as a theme night.
-If you're visiting China during Halloween, you'll probably only find these parties in larger cities that have more expats living in them such as Beijing, Shanghai and Guangzhou.
-You can check local expat magazines for parties and hit the bar scene for a spooky night out if you're in the mood.
+Halloween is essentially a gimmicky holiday in China and lots of bars, pubs, and restaurants will use Halloween as a theme night.
+If you're visiting China during Halloween, you'll probably only find these parties in larger cities that are more expat-friendly such as Beijing, Shanghai, and Guangzhou.
+You can check local expat magazines for parties and hit the bar scene for a spooky night out.

-How to Celebrate Halloween in China - Kids
+How to Celebrate Halloween in China With Kids

-Now here's the funny thing, China happens to be a great place to organize your Halloween costume.
-So if you're a big Halloween party-goer, you might consider this if you're going to be in China...you can do some organization in advance.
-The fabric markets are a great place to take a costume idea and make it come to life - tailor made.
-Here are some of the great outfits I've had made for not much money:
+Despite Halloween not being a huge part of the culture, China happens to be a great place to put together a Halloween costume.
+So if you love a good Halloween party, China might just be the perfect place to source your costume and accessories in advance.
+The fabric markets are a great place to take a costume idea and make it come to life with the help of a tailor.

-The thing to do is to find a relatively simple outfit online (although the dirndl was complicated!) and print out photos.
-Then go to the market and find the right fabric.
-After you've got all the fabric you need, shop it around to different tailors in the market until you find someone who is willing to do it for a price you'll accept.
-Note, you'll need at least 3 days to a week to get something tailor made.
+You can find a relatively simple outfit online, print out photos, bring them to the market, and pick out your fabric.
+Shop it around to different tailors in the market until you find someone willing to do it for a good price.
+Just keep in mind that you'll need at least three days to a week to get something tailor-made.